Intercollegiate Athletics

 The Liberty University cheerleading squad comprises between 16-22 coed stunt couples.
 The cheerleaders practice 3-4 times per week and workout 2-3 times per week.
 Game day includes football, volleyball, and basketball games.
 The top cheerleaders represent Liberty University in the Coed D1A division at the UCA College National Championship in January.
 The rest of the squad competes at CCA Nationals in March.
 Partial scholarships are available and are awarded on the basis of skills and character.
 For more information on the program or the application process, tryout procedures and scholarship aid, please visit us online at www.LibertyFlames.com/cheerleading or contact the coaching staff at cheer@liberty.edu.

-The Student Flames Club exists to promote school spirit, enhance the Game Day atmosphere, and to give the student body an avenue to identify with the University's athletics programs.
-Membership is only $25 per year (valued at $50) or $75 for a four-year membership.
+The LUnatics, formerly the Liberty Student Flames Club, exists to promote school spirit, enhance the Game Day atmosphere, and to give the student body an avenue to identify with the University's athletics programs.
+Membership is only $20 per year or $60 for a four-year membership.
 Membership is available to all residential & online students.

 Member Benefits: